 8. grow bird house and bee hotel

-Plants provide them with food - classic insect hotels made of wood.
-They are also ideal for hanging on the fence, to provide nesting sites for bees and other insects.
-You can even build several insect hotels on top of each other to cover gaps in fences, for example.
-Even if we are talking about boundary fences here, there are at least no limits to your imagination.
+Plants provide them with food - classic insect hotels made of wood a home.
+They are also wonderful to hang on the fence and are ideally suited, to provide nesting places for bees and other insects.
+You can even build several insect hotels on top of each other and thus cover, for example, fence gaps.
+Even if we are talking about limiting fences here, there are at least no limits to the imagination.

 9. stack wood on the fence

 Wood can be stacked particularly well against a fence.
-The wood pile is then Privacy screen, animal protection, nesting opportunity, food source and species-rich small biotope all in one.
-The absolute jackpot for countless species of insects and fungi, but also for toads, mice, frogs, lizards, slow worms and birds.
-And if you don't want a whole pile of wood, then at least a little Deadwood - The animal garden dwellers love that!
+The stack of wood is then Privacy screen, animal protection, nesting opportunity, food source and species-rich small biotope in one.
+The absolute jackpot for countless species of insects and fungi, but also for example, toads, mice, frogs, lizards, slow worms and birds.
+And if it should not be a whole pile of wood, then at least something Deadwood - that love the animal inhabitants of the garden!

 10. allow to grow over

-Sustainable fences do not stand on their own - ideally, they are overgrown with climbing plants such as ivy, the morning glory or the firethorn.
-In this way, your fence becomes a protective habitat and ideally also serves as a source of food for many animals in the garden.
-At the same time, climbing plants make non-closed fences (such as metal fences with thin rods) much more attractive. opaque.
+Sustainable fences do not stand alone - ideally they are overgrown with climbing plants such as ivy, the morning glory or the firethorn.
+In this way, your fence becomes a protective habitat and, ideally, also serves as a source of food for many animals in the garden.
+At the same time, climbing plants make non-enclosed fences (such as metal fences with thin rods) much opaque.

-Tip: With what plants you can decorate your fence or, for example, your Leave the garden shed overgrown you can find out in the linked article.
+Tip: With what plants you can decorate your fence or, for example, your Let garden shed overgrown you can find out in the linked article.

-There are many ideas for a creative, sustainable and environmentally friendly garden fence - including the Combination with a revitalized hedge is of course possible.
+There are many ideas for a creative as well as sustainable and environmentally friendly garden fence - also the Combination with a revitalized hedge is of course possible.

-Most of the tips in this article are relatively easy to implement and are good for the environment - and in the best case scenario, your wallet too.
-One more important principle to conclude: The more "permeable" and varied the fence material, the more animals and insects can feel at home in the fence or at least in the area around your garden boundary.
+Most of the tips in this article are relatively easy to implement, protect the environment - and, in the best case, your wallet.
+One more important principle to conclude: the more "permeable" and diverse the fence material, the more animals and insects can feel at home in the fence or at least in the area surrounding your garden border.

 Do you have any questions or further tips?
 Then I look forward to your comment!